HaoranLMaoMao/match-series-batch/README.md

 pip install match-series-batch
 ```

-After installation, you can use the command line tool:
+After installation, you can use the command line in Terminal :
 ```
 match-series-batch [OPTIONS]
 ```